Making monumental mistakes during my first 50k so that you don’t have to

 When I first started looking into 50k races, I landed on the Zion Ultra, as it would’ve given me six months to train.
 Then the Monument Valley Ultra kept coming up in discussion.
 So I changed my plans, cut a month and a half of training out and registered.
 I had never been to Monument Valley; why not experience this magical place by running through it?

 I underestimated all of these things.
 I read about them on the website and listened to friends that had run the MV Ultra in years past talk about mile 22.
 It wasn’t until the night before the race when the race director talked about the difficulty of the course that the “oh shit” moment really hit.

 Luckily, an aid station at mile 10 offered several snack options.
 I grabbed a pickle and ran to the Three Sisters Aid Station nine miles away, where my boyfriend met me with the Shot Bloks and Pickle Juice Shots I had left behind.

-Pack your bag the night before to ensure this doesn’t happen to you.
+Pack your bag the night before to ensure that this doesn’t happen to you.
 Not all races are as fortunate as the Monument Valley Ultra to have well stocked aid stations throughout the course.